mgueury/oci-devops-instance-nginx/README.md

 Step-by-Step:
 - Login to the OCI cloud homepage.
-- Create a notification topic
+- Create a notification topic.
+You need it to get notifications about your devops build.
   - Go to Menu - Developers Services / Applicaition Integration / Notifications
   - Click "Create Topic"
     - Name: TopicDevops
     - Create
-- Create a remote terraform.tfstate
+- Create a remote terraform.tfstate.
+You need it to have a central place to store your terraform state.
   - On your machine create a empty file.
 For ex with the command:
     ````
     touch terraform.tfstate